S Tel

 S Tel Private Limited was a GSM based cellular operator in India.
-It was owned jointly by Chinakannan Sivasankaran.
+It was owned jointly by Chinnakannan Sivasankaran.
 (51%) and Bahrain Telecommunications (49%).
 On 2 February 2012 Supreme Court of India cancelled all 122 spectrum licences granted during the tenure of former communications minister A Raja.
 Six licences of S Tel were cancelled, and Batelco sold its stake in S Tel.
 The sale was completed in late 2012.

 Controversy

 License cancelled by Supreme Court

 On 2 February 2012, The Supreme Court of India cancelled all 122 spectrum licences granted during the tenure of former communications minister A Raja, including the 6 licenses granted to S Tel.
 The Supreme Court of India also imposed a fine of ₹ 50 lakh on S Tel.

 Batelco sells stake

 On 8 February 2012, a few days after The Supreme Court ruling, Batelco sold its 42.7% share of S Tel to Sky City Foundation Ltd of India for 65.8 million Bahraini dinar (US$174.5 million).
 Batelco's Group Chief Executive Shaikh Mohamed bin Isa Al Khalifa said in a statement, "BMIC Limited, a 100 per cent Batelco-owned subsidiary company, entered into an agreement, in the fourth quarter of 2011 to sell its 42.7 per cent stake in S Tel for USD 174.5 million to its Indian partner, Sky City Foundation Limited".
 The sale was to be completed by the end of October 2012.